ages-bioinformatics/wf-antibiotic-resistance/README.md

-# Antibiotika Resistenzgen Datenbank Workflow
+# Antibiotics Resistence Gene Datenbase Workflow

 This Nextflow-Workflow was developed for *in-silico* prediction of antimicrobial resistance genes.
 The workflow is built arround [ResFinder](https://bitbucket.org/genomicepidemiology/resfinder)